Does it Live up to the Hype or go down in Flames?

 In addition to this, exercise is pretty much shunned on this approach as you simply aren’t consuming enough calories to provide fuel to get through the workout sessions.

-So all in all, should you use the HCG weight loss program?
+So all in all, should you use the HCG program for your weight loss goals?
 The short and only answer is no. It simply boils down to this: If you stick to the 500 calories per day plan, you will lose weight quickly, but it is not going to stay off and it is not going to be the type of weight (body fat) that you want to lose.
 Find a more balanced program that provides a higher calorie level along with more protein and nutrients and you’ll be far better off or even better, simply educate yourself about proper nutrition.